sourcegraph/src-expose-demo/README.md

 }
 ```

+To see an example of what `src-expose` is serving to Sourcegraph:

+- Go to [http://localhost:3434/v1/list-repos](http://localhost:3434/v1/list-repos) to see the list of repositories
+- Go to [http://localhost:3434/repos/cartservice/.git/](http://localhost:3434/repos/cartservice/.git/) to see the contents of the `cartservice` Git repository.

 ## Notes

-- A custom Docker network is required to communicate with containers via a specified hostname.
+- A custom Docker network is required to communicate with containers via a hostname as opposed to an IP address.
-- If you already have a Sourcegraph instance, in order for it to see the src-expose container, create a Docker network called `src-expose`, then modify the docker container run command to include `--network sourcegraph`.
+- If you already have a Sourcegraph instance, for it to see the src-expose container, create a Docker network called `sourcegraph`, then modify the docker container run command to include `--network sourcegraph`.
-- Has not been tested on Linux or Windows.
+- This has not been tested on Linux or Windows.